GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-01-05-external-service-down.md

 ## 6. Conclusion and Code

-As always, the code is available for you to read, criticize, blame or copy-paste at:
+As always, the code is available for you to read, criticize, blame, or copy-paste at:

 [https://github.com/GaetanoPiazzolla/reslient-fuse-breaker](https://github.com/GaetanoPiazzolla/reslient-fuse-breaker)